mads-hartmann/blog.mads-hartmann.com/_posts/2017-08-20-deploying-prototypes-using-docker.md

 First off, I personally get way more __motivated__ when I know that the thing I'm working on is actually live somewhere on the web, even if it's behind an obscure IP address.
-It's way more fun to add a feature or fix a bug when you know you can push it live easily.
+It's much more fun to add a feature or fix a bug when you know you can push it live easily.

 Secondly, in the best case scenario your prototype will grow into a proper